FRANK-RAN/Quantum-Measurement-Software/README.md

 ### Figure 1 Explanation

-In *Figure 1: Codebase Structure*, the bottom section labeled "Gage Streaming" corresponds to the **GageStreamThruGPU** project, the "Presenter" section (using WPF and C#) and "View" (using XAML) correspond to the **Quantum Measurement UI** project, and the "Motor Control" and "Delay Stage Control" on the left side correspond to additional projects, including **MotorMove**.
-These components will be introduced below.
+In *Figure 1: Codebase Structure*, the bottom section labeled "Gage Streaming" corresponds to the **GageStreamThruGPU** project, where data acquisition via the Gage digitizer and GPU-based data processing occur.
+The "Presenter" section (using WPF and C#) and "View" (using XAML) correspond to the **Quantum Measurement UI** project, which handles frontend visualization and coordination.
+On the left side, "Motor Control" and "Delay Stage Control" represent additional components, such as **MotorMove**, which can be integrated into the system.
+These components are introduced in detail below.

 The codebase adopts the **MVP (Model-View-Presenter)** architecture.
 In this structure: